 Can I apply for more scholarships after I enroll at UT Austin?

-Yes!
-The College of Natural Sciences invites all CNS undergraduates to submit the CNS Common Scholarship Application every spring.
-Most CNS departments also have their own awarding process for major- and/or program-specific undergraduate scholarships.
+The College of Natural Sciences invites all current CNS undergraduates to submit the CNS Common Scholarship Application every spring.
+Most CNS departments also have their own awarding process for major and/or program specific undergraduate scholarships.
 Students may also submit the University’s scholarship application through the Office of Scholarships and Financial Aid every year.
 There are many scholarship opportunities for students throughout their time on the Forty Acres.

 When and how will I be notified if I received a College of Natural Sciences scholarship?

-CNS typically notifies prospective students of their CNS award throughout early March.
-Notifications are sent via email.
+CNS is typically sending CNS scholarship notifications to prospective students throughout early March.
+Notifications are sent to incoming CNS students via email.

 Will I be notified if I did not receive a College of Natural Sciences scholarship?

-Only students who receive a scholarship offer from CNS will be notified of their status.
+Only students who receive a scholarship offer from CNS will be notified of their CNS Scholarship status.

 How can out-of-state students qualify for an Out-of-State Tuition Waiver?

-In order to be eligible for a waiver through CNS, students must be a recipient of a scholarship worth at least $1,000 that has been administered and awarded by the university.
-Being a recipient of a scholarship does not guarantee a student will receive a waiver; it simply makes them eligible should they complete the proper waiver application and should the scholarship committee rank their application highly enough.
+Out-of-State Tuition Waivers allow non-resident students to pay tuition at in-state rates.
+In order to be eligible for a waiver through CNS, students must be a recipient of a scholarship worth at least $1,000 that has been administered and awarded by the University.
+Being a recipient of a scholarship does not guarantee a student of a waiver, it simply makes them eligible should they complete the proper waiver application and should the scholarship committee rank their application highly enough.
 We normally receive 60-70 waiver applications and usually only have between 5-7 waivers to award per year.
 It is a highly competitive award.

 How can I apply for an Out-of-State tuition waiver?